onetapbeyond/gen_metrics/bench/README.md

 This benchmark runs the following tests:

 1. untraced-server [ repeat 500k callbacks N times within ~30s ]
-2. traced---server [ repeat 500k callbacks N times within ~30s  ]
+2. traced----server [ repeat 500k callbacks N times within ~30s  ]

 Both tests attempt to push as many messages as possible to a GenServer process using the `GenServer.call/3` function.
 These tests each run for approximately 30 seconds.
 The server process within the `untraced-server` test is not being monitored by GenMetrics.
 The server process within the `traced-server` test is being monitored by GenMetrics.
 As sampling has not been enabled for this benchmark *all* callbacks on the `traced-server` are monitored.